Join us for the annual Angels of Light by purchasing a Tribute Angel on the Hospice Tree for Life.

 The 2016 Hospice Tree for Life is dedicated to the loving memory of Camille & Don Casey by the Casey Family

-Ceremony sponsors for Angels of Light receive special recognition in the event program, as well as a Tribute Angel on the Hospice Tree for Life to be dedicated to an individual or family of your choice.
-Each ceremony sponsor’s honoree will be specially recognized at the event.
+Ceremony Sponsor - $250 Minimum Donation (*New Benefit for 2016) Ceremony Sponsors for the Angels of Light receive special recognition in the event program, as well as a Tribute Angel on the Hospice Tree for Life to be dedicated to an individual or family of your choice.
+These honorees will be recognized at the event and with a special commemorative ornament on the Tree for Life.

 Proceeds from Angels of Light benefit St. Tammany Hospital Hospice.
 The St. Tammany Hospital Hospice program provides palliative and supportive care to terminally ill patients and their families in the home through an interdisciplinary team that addresses physical, psychological, social and spiritual needs.
 Hospice unites a team of professionals, physicians, nurses, social workers, home health aides, clergy and trained volunteers into a compassionate alternative to traditional care.
 Hospice services are available to everyone, regardless of ability to pay.